 Don't be afraid to let your personality shine through in your writing.
 Embrace your quirks, idiosyncrasies, and unique perspectives—they're what make your voice distinct and memorable.

-As you write, reflect on the writers who inspire you and the elements of their essay genre that resonate with you.
+As you write, reflect on the writers who inspire you and the elements of types of essays that resonate with you.
 Borrow ideas and techniques from them, but don't be afraid to put your own spin on them to make them your own.

 Keep It Short

-While it's tempting to include every detail of your experience, remember you're not crafting a philosophical paper example.
+While it's tempting to include every detail of your experience, remember it is not about how to write a philosophy essay.
 Brevity can be more impactful as a personal essay is not meant to be exhaustive or comprehensive.

 Focus on the most essential elements of your story—the moments, emotions, and insights that are most meaningful and relevant to your theme.
 Cut out any unnecessary or repetitive information that doesn't contribute to the overall narrative.